Hi there, Skye Blake here with some ideas for getting rid of fleas. Don’t ya just hate those things!?

 Getting rid of fleas isn’t always easy, so I’ve snooped out ways to deal with them.

-If your routinely use preventives, check your cat, treat if needed, clean your house, you should be able to keep them under control.
+If you routinely check your cat, use preventives, and clean your house, you should be able to keep them under control.

 - Fleas Are a Problem Because…

 - Tell Me About Getting Rid of Fleas on My Cat